JTBrinkmann/Dubtrack-Playlist-Pusher/README.md

 * the song count was incorrect, and the amount of songs did infact not change
 * songs that were removed from Soundcloud or Youtube were automatically removed by Dubtrack

+### Transferring Playlists
+Seriously?
+Just export them from one account, copy the files over (if necessary) and import them into the other account.

 Compatibility
 -------------